What Are Internal Links?

 Without links pointing to a newly published page, the page becomes orphaned.
 Google cannot find and add orphan pages to its large database.

-Adding internal links to and from newly published content is always advisable to hasten the crawling and indexing process, leading to better visibility.
+Adding internal links to and from newly published content hastens the crawling and indexing process, leading to better visibility.
 While links without proper internal linking may eventually get indexed, it may take longer.

 Note: Indexing is more than just a function of internal linking.
 It is necessary to publish high-quality, helpful content to increase the chances of getting into Google’s index and ranking positively on SERPs.